spcbfr/ascii-go/README.md

 **Note:** if the output doesn't look totally right, try using the `--invert` flag. this uses denser characters for lower brightness pixels and vice-versa

 Happy Ascii-ing!

+## To work on
+- [ ] support Image formats other than PNG
+- [ ] better brightness calculation algorithm
+- [ ] pull image from remote source
+- [ ] reduce image size for images larger than a certain size